 What did you think of episode eight?
 Is there anything you hope will be resolved in the season five finale?
 Share any theories or thoughts below.

 Join me again next week when I recap the season finale, “A Moorland Holiday.”

 Photos: ITV/Masterpiece Theatre

-Check out our other TV RECAPS including our earlier recaps of Downton Abbey.If you enjoyed this article, please help us spread the word!
-Share with your friends or save to Pinterest to read later.
+Check out our other TV RECAPS including our earlier recaps of Downton Abbey.Pin this article to read later!
+And make sure to follow us on Pinterest.